vrockai/pipeline-test/docs/content.md

 ---

-## Bacterial Extracellular Vesicles as Potential Promoting Factors for Oral Lichen Planus Pathogenesis
+## Bacterial Extracellular Vesicles as Potential Promoting Factors for Oral Lichen Planus Pathogenesis.
+ 21.09.2024, _YG Kim, HJ Song, HJ Kim, BK Joo, JH Cho, W Jung, S Jang, SY Choi, HJ Lee, JS Byun, DY Kim_

+Oral lichen planus (OLP) is a chronic inflammatory disease characterized by an intensive infiltration of cytotoxic T cells, which causes keratinocyte death.
+Abnormal changes within keratinocytes might be critical for OLP onset and progression, but the pathogenic mechanism of OLP is still uncertain.
+The human oral microbiota, consisting of approximately 50-100 billion bacterial entities, encompasses around 200 dominant bacterial species.
+These bacteria continuously produce and release extracellular vesicles (EVs), which play a significant role in host-microbe interactions.
+However, the impact of these bacterial EVs on the progression of OLP has not been fully elucidated.
+In this study, through comprehensive database analysis and experimental validation, we observed that OLP lesions exhibit elevated inflammatory signatures and significantly increased phosphorylation of STAT3 compared to non-OLP tissues.
+Notably, EVs derived from key periodontal pathogens, Porphyromonas gingivalis and Aggregatibacter actinomycetemcomitans, were shown to induce an inflammatory response and activate STAT3 signaling pathways, closely mirroring the pathophysiological features observed in OLP.
+These results underscore the potential role of bacterial EVs in the pathogenesis of OLP and highlight STAT3 as a critical mediator in this process.

 [Source](https://doi.org/10.1007/s10753-024-02146-8)

+10.1007/s10753-024-02146-8

 ---

-## Gut microbiota metabolite trimethylamine N-oxide promoted NAFLD progression by exacerbating intestinal barrier disruption and intrahepatic cellular imbalance
+## Gut microbiota metabolite trimethylamine N-oxide promoted NAFLD progression by exacerbating intestinal barrier disruption and intrahepatic cellular imbalance.
+ 19.09.2024, _F Nian, Y Chen, Q Xia, C Zhu, L Wu, X Lu_

+Non-alcoholic fatty liver disease (NAFLD) has become the most common chronic liver disease worldwide, with the gut microbiota and its metabolites are important regulators of its progression.
+Trimethylamine N-oxide (TMAO), a metabolite of the gut microbiota, has been closely associated with various metabolic diseases, but its relationship with NAFLD remains to be elucidated.
+In this study, we found that fecal TMAO levels correlated with NAFLD severity.
+Moreover, TMAO promoted lipid deposition in HepG2 fatty liver cells and exacerbated hepatic steatosis in NAFLD rats.
+In the colon, TMAO undermined the structure and function of the intestinal barrier at various levels, further activated the TLR4/MyD88/NF-κB pathway, and inhibited the WNT/β-catenin pathway.
+In the liver, TMAO induced endothelial dysfunction with capillarization of liver sinusoidal endothelial cells, while modulating macrophage polarization.
+In conclusion, our study suggests that gut microbiota metabolite TMAO promotes NAFLD progression by impairing the gut and liver and that targeting TMAO could be an alternative therapeutic strategy for NAFLD.

 [Source](https://doi.org/10.1016/j.intimp.2024.113173)

+10.1016/j.intimp.2024.113173

 ---

-## Strengthening the foundation of African microbiome research: strategies for standardized data collection
+## Strengthening the foundation of African microbiome research: strategies for standardized data collection.
+ 19.09.2024, _S Kouidhi, OH Oduaran_

 [Source](https://doi.org/10.1038/s41575-024-00986-1)

+10.1038/s41575-024-00986-1

 ---